openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

 ### prompt_lookup_decoding_lm

-[Prompt Lookup decoding](https://github.com/apoorvumang/prompt-lookup-decoding) is [assested-generation](https://huggingface.co/blog/assisted-generation#understanding-text-generation-latency) technique where the draft model replaced with simple string matching in the prompt to generate candidate token sequences.
+[Prompt Lookup decoding](https://github.com/apoorvumang/prompt-lookup-decoding) is [assested-generation](https://huggingface.co/blog/assisted-generation#understanding-text-generation-latency) technique where the draft model is replaced with simple string matching the prompt to generate candidate token sequences.
 This method highly effective for input grounded generation (summarization, document QA, multi-turn chat, code editing), where there is high n-gram overlap between LLM input (prompt) and LLM output.
 This could be entity names, phrases, or code chunks that the LLM directly copies from the input while generating the output.
 Prompt lookup exploits this pattern to speed up autoregressive decoding in LLMs.
 This results in significant speedups with no effect on output quality.

 > [!NOTE]
 >Models should belong to the same family and have same tokenizers.